davidwkk/Notion-Equation-Converter/README.md

 3. Click the extension icon in your toolbar
 4. Click "Convert \[ \] to $ $"
-5. Your equations are now inline:
+5. Your equations are now in **inline syntax**:

 ```
 The quadratic formula is $x = \frac{-b \pm \sqrt{b^2-4ac}}{2a}$
 ```

+6. Manually select the equation from and use shortcut to make it rendered.
+   - Shortcut: `ctrl/cmd + shift + E`

 ### Before & After